Saturday, June 3, 2023

 Read more: The UX-1a, an autonomous underwater robot that explores abandoned mines

-The robotic jellyfish is about 138 mm in height and weighs about 8.2 kg.
-Besides, to enhance the maneuverability of the machine, a barycenter adjustment mechanism assembled inside the cavity.
+The robotic jellyfish is about 138 mm tall and weighs about 8.2 kg.
+Besides, to enhance the maneuverability of the machine, a barycenter adjustment mechanism is assembled inside the cavity.
 The forward motion is achieved by bending and straightening those mechanisms, causing the body to push out water as it expands and contracts.
-Moreover, the robot is able to work both vertically and horizontally, by moving two weights located in the cavity of its body.
+Moreover, the robot is able to work both vertically and horizontally by moving two weights located in the cavity of its body.

-Researchers are now developing the reinforcement learning-based attitude control method, that would allow the robot to learn which weight movements result in which changes in direction.
-Using onboard sensors, the robot can then move through the water on a given path while avoiding obstacles without any human control.
-It could also be able to carry small payloads, such as environmental sensors while doing so.
+Researchers are now developing a reinforcement learning-based attitude control method that would allow the robot to learn which weight movements result in which changes in direction.
+Using onboard sensors, the robot can move through the water on a given path while avoiding obstacles without human control.
+It could also carry small payloads, such as environmental sensors, while doing so.